History

 Grace By Day ministry began

-Members of Grace began an interdenominational ministry called Grace By Day, which welcomes clients to the parish hall an hour or two before lunch is served.
+Members of Grace began an interdenominational ministry called Grace By Day, which welcomed clients to the parish hall an hour or two before lunch was served.

 1989